Can Diet Prevent Dog Gum Disease? (What Nutrition Actually Does)

 Diet won't stop that cycle alone.
 But it can slow the environment that drives it.

 Poor dietary choices increase plaque retention and chronic inflammation.
-Better dietary structure supports gum resilience and slows progression between professional cleanings.
+A better diet helps slow the disease between professional cleanings.

-In senior dogs, those small differences compound over time.
+In senior dogs, these small daily differences add up over months.

 What Influences Dental Health Through Diet